NoSQL Databases

 Need for NoSQL

-• NoSQL DBs store relationship data differently than relational databases do.
+• NoSQL DBs store relationship data differently than how relational databases store

-• Modeling relationship data is easier than in SQL databases.
+• Modeling the relationship between data is more easier

 • Storage Cost